owensgl/biol525D/Topic_1/readme.md

 # Topic 1: Logging into the server.

 We are working on servers provided by Compute Canada, hosted on the [WestCloud](https://www.computecanada.ca/research-portal/national-services/compute-canada-cloud/) system.
-These are cloud servers, so

-In this course we need several programs.
+The only task now is to install a few programs we'll need later on, and login to your account.

 Programs to install:
 * [Rstudio](https://www.rstudio.com/products/rstudio/download2/)
 * [Cyberduck](https://cyberduck.io/?l=en)